mikebronner/laravel-sign-in-with-apple/readme.md

 information included to be actionable.

 ### Submitting Pull Requests
-Please review the Contribution Guidelines <https://github.com/GeneaLabs/nova-map-marker-field/blob/master/CONTRIBUTING.md>.
+Please review the [Contribution Guidelines](https://github.com/GeneaLabs/laravel-sign-in-with-apple/blob/master/CONTRIBUTING.md).
 Only PRs that meet all criterium will be accepted.

 ## If you ❤️ open-source software, give the repos you use a ⭐️.
 We have included the awesome `symfony/thanks` composer package as a dev dependency.
 Let your OS package maintainers know you appreciate them by starring the packages you use.
 Simply run `composer thanks` after installing this package.
 (And not to worry, since it's a dev-dependency it won't be installed in your live environment.)